Many expats in the UAE are hesitant about going freelance despite the attractions of being your own boss.

 What are the costs involved?What documents do I need to submit to the free zone?

-It depends on the free zone that you intend to establish yourself in but expect your set-up costs to range from Dhs10,000 to Dhs20,000.
-Note that you will have to renew your licence on a yearly basis, which would be in the region of your set-up costs.
+It depends on the free zone that you intend to establish yourself in but expect your set-up costs to range from Dhs 7,500 to Dhs20,000.
+Note that you will have to renew your license on a yearly basis, which would be in the region of your set-up costs.

-The documents you will have to typically submit include a business plan, a copy of a no-objection certificate (NOC) from your current sponsor (if any) and a copy of your passport.
+The documents you will have to typically submit include a business plan, bank reference letter, CV profile/ degree certificate (attested from UAE embassy in the country of origin and from Ministry of Foreign Affairs in UAE) a copy of a no-objection certificate (NOC) from your current sponsor (if any) and a copy of your passport.

 If I have a freelance permit from a free zone, can I contract with mainland or onshore companies?